idemeum/docs-idemeum/docs-source/overview/loginapp.md

 ### How is app 100% private?

 When you create your digital identity with idemeum app, you are assigned a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) that uniquely represents your digital identity among others.
-You DID is a globally unique persistent identifier that does not require a centralized registration authority because it is generated and registered cryptographically.
+You DID is a globally unique persistent identifier that does not require a centralized registration authority because it is generated and registered cryptographically. idemeum also generates a set of asymmetric cryptographic key pairs that will be unique for each user's digital identity.

 ![idemeum app privacy](/assets/mobileapp/app-privacy.png)